neilgebhard/posterly/README.md

 ## Testing

-Tests are written in the /frontend/cypress/integration directory.
+Tests are written in app.spec.js in the `/frontend/cypress/integration` directory.

 ```
+$ cd /frontend
 $ npm run cypress
 ```